projecteru2/elb/README.md

 }
 ```

-If you use `PUT` method, you can upload a json with upstreams and it's backends, then ELB will update itself with those upstreams like this:
+If you use `PUT` method, you can upload a json with upstreams and it's backends, then ELB will update itself with their upstreams.
+For example:

 ```
 PUT /__erulb__/upstream HTTP/1.1